US, China agree to urgently cooperate on climate crisis | ExBulletin

 US, China agree to urgently cooperate on climate crisis

-SEOUL The United States and China, the world’s two biggest carbon polluters, agreed to cooperate with other countries to tackle climate change, just days before President Joe Biden holds a virtual leaders’ summit world to discuss the matter.
+SEOUL, South Korea (AP) The United States and China, the world’s two biggest carbon polluters, agreed to cooperate with other countries to tackle climate change, just days before the president Joe Biden is hosting a virtual summit of world leaders to discuss the issue.

 The deal was struck by US special climate envoy John Kerry and his Chinese counterpart Xie Zhenhua during two days of talks in Shanghai last week, the State Department said in a statement on Saturday.